tzcorda/tzcorda.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
+  - name: |
-  - name: University of Milan
+      University of Milan
+      Dept of Social and Political Sciences
+      via Conservatorio 7
+      21022 Milan
+      Italy
     url: https://www.unimi.it

 # Short bio (displayed in user profile at end of posts)